mvmd-org/mvmd-site/docs/integration-profiles/digital-twin.md

 ---
-sidebar_position: 9
+sidebar_position: 3
 ---

-> **PROPOSED STATE**: This recipe is currently in a proposed state and is under community review.
+> **PROPOSED STATE**: This integration profile is currently in a proposed state and is under community review.
 The specification may change based on feedback and implementation experience.

-# Digital Twin Recipe
+# Digital Twin Integration Profile

-The Digital Twin Recipe defines metadata for virtual representations of physical objects, environments, or systems.
-This profile enables synchronization between physical entities and their digital counterparts, supporting real-time updates, historical data, and predictive modeling.
+The Digital Twin Integration Profile defines metadata for virtual representations of physical objects, environments, or systems.
+This profile enables synchronization between physical entities and their digital counterparts, supporting real-time monitoring, simulation, and control.

 ## Core Structure